> For the complete documentation index, see llms.txt.

 Existing secrets

-If you have already installed Port's PagerDuty integration, these secrets should already exist in your portal.
+If you have already installed Port's PagerDuty integration, these secrets should already exist in Port.
+To view your existing secrets:

 • PAGERDUTY_API_KEY: Your PagerDuty API token.